Part 2: Calculating the speed of a tsunami using DART data from 2011

 2.8 Calculate the mean speed for the tsunami.
 Are you surprised by this speed?
 How does this speed compare to a jet airplane? an Indy car? a bullet fired from a gun? an earthquake P wave? a major league fastball?
 Pick several items that interest you (they don't have to be any of the examples above if you don't like those) and compare them to the speed of the tsunami.

 2.9 Tsunami speed is controlled by water depth.
 In fact tsunami speed equals the square root of the product of water depth and g, the gravitational constant (9.8 m/s2).
-Calculate mean water depth of the Pacific Ocean.
+Calculate the mean water depth of the Pacific Ocean.
 To do this, use the mean speed of the tsunami that you calculated in 2.8, convert it from km/hr to m/s, then plug into the equation speed=sqrt(depth*g).

 2.10 I want you to think about approaching the question of tsunami speed from a different perspective.
 What if you wanted to determine how fast a hypothetical tsunami could get from point A to point B?
 List what would you need to know to make this calculation.

 2.11 Now try it!
-Let's say a large earthquake happens in the Pacific northwest, approximately at the location of Seattle, generating a tsunami.
+Let's say a large earthquake happens in the Pacific Northwest, approximately at the location of Seattle, generating a tsunami.
 Determine how long it would take the tsunami to arrive in Hilo, Hawaii.

 2.12 What are the sources of uncertainty in the calculation you just did in the previous question?